The Hitchhiker's Guide to the Galaxy (fictional): In reality

 Some have compared Apple's iPad and Amazon's Kindle to the Hitchhiker's Guide; indeed fans have designed "Don't Panic" covers for both.

-Combining tablets or e-readers with (offline) Wikipedia is often considered the closest existing equivalent to the Hitchhiker's Guide to date.
-An app for the iPad allows you to read Guide entries as they appeared in the various Hitchhikers media.
+Combining tablets or e-readers with Wikipedia is often considered the closest existing equivalent to the Hitchhiker's Guide to date.
+An app for the iPad allows users to read Guide entries as they appeared in the various Hitchhikers media.